nus-cs2103-AY1920S1/duke/docs/README.md

 ### `alias <alias name> <reserved command>` - creates, updates or removes an alias command

 Tag an alias name to a reserved command.
 More specifically, one of the following will happen depending on the parameters of the function.
 Please note that you can NOT remap a reserved command.
+For now, alias commands do not persist beyond the current session.

 1. a new alias command is created if the alias does not exist